-As new professional baseball stadiums continue to get larger and more dazzling in their opulence - featuring hi-def laser video boards the size of entire buildings, concourses that double as amusement parks and entire shopping centers, and luxury box seats that also serve as hotels, it’s easy for a 21st century baseball fan to forget about the sport’s humble roots.
-Fans of the Detroit Tigers do not have this problem however as they are free to visit, and even play on the very field that such greats as Ty Cobb, Al Kaline, Hank Greenberg, and Alan Trammell were proud to call home.
+As new professional baseball stadiums continue to get larger and more dazzling in their opulence, featuring high-definition laser video boards the size of entire buildings, concourses that double as amusement parks and entire shopping centers, and luxury box seats that also serve as hotels, it’s easy for a 21st-century baseball fan to forget about the sport’s humble roots.
+Fans of the Detroit Tigers do not have this problem, however, as they are free to visit, and even play on the very field that such greats as Ty Cobb, Al Kaline, Hank Greenberg, and Alan Trammell were proud to call home.

 Ernie Harwell Park, named for the Tigers’ beloved longtime announcer, is built on the former site of Tiger Stadium, which served as the team’s home field from 1912 to 1999, as well as that of the NFL’s Detroit Lions from 1938 to 1974.

 Located in the heart of Detroit’s oldest neighborhood, Corktown, Tiger Stadium’s first incarnation was a simple construction of wood and rope called Bennett Park.
 Later, in 1911, a more solid construction of concrete and steel was built and the site and christened Navin Field.
 It was given a new name, Briggs Stadium, in 1938, before it was ultimately named Tiger Stadium in 1961.
 The Tigers won the World Series in 1935, 1945, 1968, and 1984, with the ‘45 and ‘84 victories occurring at home.
 The ‘84 win notoriously led to celebratory burning and rioting throughout Detroit.